wavefrontHQ/docs/pages/doc/ts_collect.md

 ) / 5
 ```

-The problem is, if there's a holiday or other anomaly during one of those lags the data are affected and the mean doesn't tell you the complete story.
+The problem is, if there's a holiday or other anomaly during one of those lags, the data are affected and the mean doesn't tell you the complete story.

 With `collect()` you can do a similar query but get the median instead of the mean.
 The median filters out anomalies and holidays: